Motivate Your Team By Boosting Engagement

 2. Remember to recognize

-Everyone likes to be singled out for their unique talents and contributions.
+Everyone likes recognition for their unique talents and contributions.
 This kind of recognition results in more motivated employees and teammates.
 A 2009 study by the advisory firm Willis Towers Watson found that strong manager performance in recognizing employee performance increases engagement by almost 60 percent.
 Take the time to make your recognition personal and specific—this signals your commitment to your team, enhancing connection.
 A one-size-fits-all approach will feel insincere to the recipient.

 3. Shape the right risk attitude for your team

 What’s your team’s appetite for risk?
 Some teams we’ve assessed believe there is little margin for error and frown upon risk-taking.
 That makes sense in some cases.
-After all, you may not want a team of surgeons doing heart surgery to try a risky procedure just to push the envelope.
-Alternatively, teams looking for new or different ways to delight a customer or provide new excitement through features in a product will need to think about taking risks.
+After all, you may not want a team of heart surgeons doing a risky procedure just to push the envelope.
+Alternatively, teams looking for new ways to delight customers through product features will need to think about taking risks.

 This Harvard Business Review article offers some actionable tips to encourage a risk-tolerant culture, including signaling attitude about risk through very intentional language.